wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 From 27 November 2020 onwards, to enter Singapore, non-SC/non-SPR travellers will also require a valid negative RT-PCR COVID-19 swab test within 72 hours before departure to Singapore.
 See [press release](https://www.moh.gov.sg/news-highlights/details/updated-border-measures-for-travellers-from-malaysia-and-japan) and [info sheet](https://safetravel.ica.gov.sg/files/SHN-and-swab-summary.pdf) for more details.

-<span style="text-decoration:underline;">If you are entering Singapore before 22 November 2020, 2359hrs:</span>

-If you left Singapore after 27 March 2020 and/or you are renting a place, you may need to arrange for accommodation to serve your SHN.
-See: [Can I serve my SHN at my residence in Singapore?](#can-i-serve-my-shn-at-my-residence-in-singapore)

 ## How can I enter Singapore from Malaysia via the land checkpoints?

 If you have your own vehicle (car/motorcycle), you may head to either checkpoint during their operating hours.